9 minute read

 - Standing out in some other fashion for an extended time

 Notability is not temporary, but a long-standing ability of the subject to attract attention based on its own merit.
+Often businesses and people will inadvertently earn a Wikipedia article for a reason they don't want - such as a scandal.

 How do you qualify for a Wikipedia page?